dusty-nv/jetson-inference/docs/aux-image.md

 tensor = torch.as_tensor(cuda_img, device='cuda')
 ```

 This enables the GPU memory from the cudaImage to be used by PyTorch GPU tensors without copying it - any changes that PyTorch makes to contents of the tensor will be reflected in the cudaImage.
-Note that `device='cuda'` should be specified in order for PyTorch to perform the zero-copy mapping - you can check this worked by confirming that the data pointers match between the cudaImage and PyTorch tensor objects.
+Note that `device='cuda'` should be specified in order for PyTorch to perform the zero-copy mapping - you can check this by confirming that the data pointers match between the cudaImage and PyTorch tensor objects.

 ### Sharing the Memory Pointer

-For libraries that don't support one of the above interfaces for interoperability, cudaImage exposes the raw data pointer of it's memory through the `.ptr` member attribute, which can be to import it into other data structures without copying it.
-Conversely, the cudaImage initializer also accepts an optional `ptr` argument that you can set to an externally-allocated buffer - in this case, cudaImage will share the memory instead allocating it's own.
+For libraries that don't support one of the above interfaces, cudaImage exposes the raw data pointer of it's memory through the `.ptr` attribute, which can be used to import it into other data structures without copying it.
+Conversely, the cudaImage initializer also accepts an optional `ptr` argument that can be set to an externally-allocated buffer - in this case, cudaImage will share the memory instead allocating it's own.

-A good example of doing this is mapping an existing PyTorch GPU tensor to a cudaImage:
+An example of doing this is mapping an existing PyTorch GPU tensor to a cudaImage:

 ``` python
 import torch